pagopa/pn-local-emulator/README.md

 ### Build and run your local Docker image from the source code

-The repository comes with a Dockerfile that you can use to run the application with Docker.
+The repository comes with a Dockerfile that you can use to run the `PnValidator` with Docker.

 1. Build the image.